Buthacus

-Buthacus is a genus of scorpion of the family Buthidae.
-It is distributed across northern and western Africa, Israel, Palestine, Jordan, Syria, the Arabian Peninsula, Iraq, Iran, Afghanistan, and Pakistan.
+Buthacus is a genus of scorpions in the family Buthidae.
+Species of the genus are distributed across northern and western Africa, Israel, Palestine, Jordan, Syria, the Arabian Peninsula, Iraq, Iran, Afghanistan, and Pakistan.

 Taxonomy

-The genus was introduced in 1908 by A.A.
+The genus was erected in 1908 by A.A.
 Birula, originally as a subgenus of the genus Buthus.
 It was elevated to genus rank by M. Vachon in 1949.

 Diversity

-Species of Buthacus are very similar to each other and have been considered subspecies in some examples.
-At least 22 species are known, some of them are disputed:
+Species of the genus Buthacus are very similar to each other and have been considered subspecies in some examples.
+At least 22 species are known, some of need taxonomic revision: